 Why reinvention requires context

 While I agree with Brad that early stage board meetings need reinventing, that reinvention should reflect the stage of the company.

 Startup companies don’t need formal board meetings.
 They need more frequent (and shorter) meetings that focus mostly on agile iterations of the idea, business, product, and market that their founders are trying to nail down.

 For example, here are a few things that make startup boards unique:

 - At the startup phase, quarterly cycles are way too long.
 Weekly or monthly cycles are key and do a much better job of addressing real-time problems.
-Even with my expansion stage companies, I schedule weekly calls with every CEO.
+Even with the companies I work with, I schedule weekly calls with every CEO.

 - Board members need to be hands-on mentors.
 The board should help a company’s founders invent the business in a highly agile manner.
 Board members need to be tuned in to the challenges of inventing a business and operate in a highly agile mode.

 - The ideal startup board member is very different from more advanced businesses.
 A startup board member’s ideal profile is one with an entrepreneurial persona.
 On the other hand, the antithesis of that profile would be a senior executive of a large company.